ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 #### Local Variables

-We know about the user-defined variables.
-The user can declare them in several ways.
-Depending on his choice, the new variable comes to the **local scope** or global scope (environment).
+We have considered the user-defined variables.
+You can declare them in several ways.
+Depending on your choice, the new variable comes to the **local scope** or global scope (environment).

 There are two ways to declare the global scope variable:

 1. Add the `export` command to the variable declaration.

-2. Pass the variable when launching the program.
+2. Pass the variable to the program when launching it.
 You can do it with the `env` utility when using a shell other than Bash.

-If you do not apply any of these options, your variable comes to the local scope.
-It is called the **local variable**.
+If you do not apply any of these ways, your variable comes to the local scope.
+A variable of this kind is called a **local variable**.
 It is available in the current instance of the interpreter.
-Child processes (except subshell) does not inherit it.
+A child process (except a subshell) does not inherit it.

 Here is an example.
-Suppose that you declare a variable in the terminal window like this:
+Suppose that you declare the `filename` variable in the terminal window this way:
 {line-numbers: false, format: Bash}
 ```
 filename="README.txt"
 ```

-Now you can output its value in the same terminal window.
-Call the following `echo` command for that:
+Now you can print its value in the same terminal window.
+The following `echo` command does that:
 {line-numbers: false, format: Bash}
 ```
 echo "$filename"
 ```

-The same command works well in a subshell.
-Just add parentheses to spawn a subshell for the specific command.
+The same `echo` command works well in a subshell.
+You can try it.
+Spawn the subshell by adding the parentheses around the Bash command.
 It looks like this:
 {line-numbers: false, format: Bash}
 ```
 (echo "$filename")
 ```

-However, if you read the variable from a child process, you get an empty value.
-You can start a child process by calling the Bash explicitly in the terminal window.
-Here is an example:
+The child process does not get the local `filename` variable.
+Let's check it.
+Start a child process by calling the Bash interpreter explicitly.
+Do it this way:
 {line-numbers: false, format: Bash}
 ```
 bash -c 'echo "$filename"'
 ```

-The `-c` parameter passes a command to be executed by the Bash child process.
-A similar Bash call occurs implicitly when running the script from a shell.
+The `-c` parameter passes a command that the Bash child process executes.
+A similar Bash call occurs implicitly when you run a script from the shell.

-We enclose the `echo` call in the single-quotes when passing it to the `bash` command.
+We enclose the `echo` call in the single quotes when passing it to the `bash` command.
 The quotes disable all Bash expansions for the string inside.
-This behavior differs from the double-quotes.
-They disable all expansions except command substitution and parameter expansion.
-If we use double-quotes in our `bash` call, the parameter expansion happens.
+This behavior differs from the double quotes.
+They disable all expansions except the command substitution and parameter expansion.
+If we apply double quotes in our `bash` call, the parameter expansion happens.
 Then Bash inserts the variable's value in the call.
-The call would look like this:
+This way, we will get the following command:
 {line-numbers: false, format: Bash}
 ```
 bash -c "echo README.txt"
 ```

-We are not interested in such a call.
+We are not interested in this command.
 Instead, we want to check how the child process reads the local variable.
-The parent process should not put its value into the `bash` call.
+Therefore, the parent process should not insert its value into the `bash` call.

-If you change a local variable in the subshell, the parent process keeps its old value.
-For example, the following `echo` command prints the "README.txt" filename:
+If you change a local variable in the subshell, its value stays the same in the parent process.
+The following commands confirm this rule:
 {line-numbers: true, format: Bash}
 ```
 filename="README.txt"